duttashi/scrapers/README.md

 # my_scrapy_proj
-This repo is for web data scraping
+This repo is for web data scraping using the Scrapy Framework (https://scrapy.org/)